abdullahjan007/Devops/README.md

 In Model 2, we create containerization (docker) on Virtual Machine/EC2 and then create multiple containers.<br></br>
 Model 2 is usually most preferable in organizations because in this we don’t have to maintain the physical server.
 Maintenance overhead is zero in model 2 because maintenance overhead is done by the cloud provider but in Model 1 we have to do the maintenance of physical sservers by ourselves, we need System Administrator etcc.<br></br>

+In model 2 you see physical written in Red.
+This physical means physical server.
+But if you are using cloud platform then you will not see this physical server.
+You will directly start from the red arrow point.<br></br>

+Containers are usually light in weight as compared to Virtual Machines because they share their host OS and share resources but VM have their separate OS and separate resources. <br></br>
+(Containers have a minimal OS or base image)<br></br>

+Let suppose you want to make a backup of your virtual machine or want an image of your virtual machine.
+So, you took a screen shot of VM and that screenshot/snapshot is of minimum 1GB or 2GB with all the dependencies and other resources etc. but when we discuss about containers it is only 100MBs to 500 MBs containing all the dependencies and resources.
+So, as you can see there’s a huge drop of size/capacity. <br></br>
+And also due to light in weight containers are easy to shift and deploy. <br></br>
+Let suppose you have a VM and on top of VM you want to run 5 containers and let’s assume first container require python, another container require java, third container requires node etc. So, what we can do?
+In our docker image we create a base image and in that base image we have all the system dependencies.
+So, this system dependencies along with application and application libraries will form a docker container or docker image.
+So, container use OS or base image but not complete OS.
+It uses only minimal OS.

 Author-Abdullah